Notes on the Geography of Sri Lanka: Town and Country

 A few miles north of town, there's a corner store.
 See what's just to the left of the yellow sign?

 Yes, it's a phone booth--actually a cell phone mounted in the booth by the enterprising storeowner on the left.
 He says he takes a 100 percent markup on the per-minute charges he pays the phone company.

-How far does the infrastructure reach?
-This far at least.
-The owner of this station at Anuradhapura also runs a fleet of buses.
+The owner of this gas station at Anuradhapura also runs a fleet of buses.